indimail/indimail-virtualdomains/.github/README-indimail.md

 Messages at S5 are handled as follows.
 Initially, all recipients in queueX/local/split/<u>inode</u> and queueX/remote/split/<u>inode</u> are marked NOT DONE, meaning that <b>qmail-send</b> should attempt to deliver to them.
 On its own schedule, <b>qmail-send</b> sends delivery commands to <b>qmail-lspawn</b> and <b>qmail-rspawn</b> using channels set up by qmail-start.
 When it receives responses from <b>qmail-lspawn</b> or <b>qmail-rspawn</b> that indicate successful delivery or permanent error, <b>qmail-send</b> changes their status in queueX/local/split/<u>inode</u> or queueX/remote/split/<u>inode</u> to DONE, meaning that it should not attempt further deliveries.
 When <b>qmail-send</b> receives a permanent error, it also records that in queueX/bounce/split/<u>inode</u>.
 Bounce messages are also handled on <b>qmail-send</b>'s schedule.
 Bounces are handled by injecting a bounce message based on queueX/mess/split/<u>inode</u> and queueX/bounce/split/<u>inode</u>, and deleting queueX/bounce/split/<u>inode</u>.
 When all ofthe recipients in queueX/local/split/<u>inode</u> or queueX/remote/split/<u>inode</u> are marked DONE, the respective local or remote file is removed.

 <b>qmail-send</b> may at its leisure try to deliver a message to a NOT DONE address.
 If the message is successfully delivered, <b>qmail-send</b> marks the address as DONE.
 If the delivery attempt meets with permanent failure, <b>qmail-send</b> first appends a note to queueX/bounce/split/<u>inode</u>, creating queueX/bounce/split/<u>inode</u> if necessary; then it marks the address as DONE.
-Note that queueX/bounce/split/<u>inode</u> is not crashproof.
+Note that queueX/bounce/split/<u>inode</u> is not crash-proof.

 <b>qmail-send</b> may handle queueX/bounce/split/<u>inode</u> at any time, as follows: it